bmitch/consoleEvents/README.md

 [![Build Status](https://travis-ci.org/bmitch/consoleEvents.svg?branch=master)](https://travis-ci.org/bmitch/consoleEvents)

 ## What is it? ##
-This package allows you to have events triggered by your Aritsan Commands.
+This package allows you to have events triggered by your Artisan Commands.
 The events available are:

 `Bmitch\ConsoleEvents\Events\CommandStarting`
-Triggered when an Aritsan Command is starting.
+Triggered when an Artisan Command is starting.

 `Bmitch\ConsoleEvents\Events\CommandTerminating`
-Triggered when an Aritsan Command is terminating.
+Triggered when an Artisan Command is terminating.

 ## Why use it? ##
-The main reason I created this package was for a use case where multiple commands were executed nightly and I wanted an easy way to log when they start and stopped.
+The main reason I created this package was for a use case where multiple commands were executed nightly and I wanted an easy way to log when they started and stopped.
 By hooking into these events it makes it easy.

 ## How to Install ##